 Advisors are encouraged to become acquainted with on-campus resources and to be available to refer the student to these offices if necessary.

 Messina advisors also guide students through the declaration of major process.

 Sometimes students enter Loyola unsure of what discipline they wish to study, but many students arrive with an intended major in mind.
 Many majors require that students begin taking certain foundation courses early in their program and some of these courses are restricted to students with a specific intended major.

-Students are invited to declare their major formally at the end of their freshman year.
-Students must meet with their Messina advisors to discuss their choice of degree program and to obtain a Messina advisor signature on the Declaration of Major Form.
+Students are invited to declare their major formally towards the end of their first year.
+Students must meet with their Messina advisors to discuss their choice of degree program and to obtain a Messina advisor signature on the Declaration of Major form.
 This form is submitted to the AASC in Maryland Hall 138.
-Upon declaration, students are assigned a major advisor from that department.
-Students may also remain officially “undeclared” until the end of their third semester at Loyola.
+Upon declaration, students are assigned a major advisor from their area of study.
+Students may remain officially “undeclared” until the end of their third semester at Loyola.